paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 For the purpose of storage requests, the trie root hash of the child tries of the storage can be found in the main trie at keys starting the bytes of the ASCII string `:child_storage:`.
 This behaviour is consistent with all the other storage-request-alike mechanisms of Polkadot and Substrate-based chains, such as host functions or libp2p network requests.

-The progress of the operation is indicated through `operationStorageItems`, `operationWaitingForContinue`, `operationStorageDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_unstable_follow` subscription.
+The progress of the operation is indicated through `operationStorageItems`, `operationWaitingForContinue`, `operationStorageDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_v1_follow` subscription.

 The operation continues even if the target block is unpinned with `chainHead_unstable_unpin`.

-This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
+This function should be seen as a complement to `chainHead_v1_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_storage` if instead you want to retrieve the storage of an arbitrary block.

 `{"event": "operationStorageItems"}` notifications will be generated.
 Each notification contains a list of items.
 The list of items, concatenated together, forms the result.